Declaration reform underway

 New requirements for customs declarations will be applied when the renewed declaration systems specified at the EU-level are implemented in stages in accordance with the MASP of the Commission.
 It is revised annually and, when necessary, timetable changes will be confirmed by legislation.
 For example, the 2017 revision suggests that the export and transit declaration reforms planned for 2019 be implemented only after 2020, which requires amendments to the EU legislation.

 In Finland, the UCC requirements concerning customs clearance will be applied first to customs warehousing.
-The aim is to make the customs declarations for customs warehousing electronic towards the end of 2018.
+The aim is to make the customs declarations for customs warehousing electronic in spring 2019.
 The other changes to customs declarations in Finland will be implemented later.